Pick the base before the room

 Let the first evening stay simple, then use the second day for market time, a slower meal, or real rest.

-- San Francisco Hotel Monumento keeps the old-town feel while giving the stay a softer edge.
+- San Francisco Hotel Monumento keeps the old-town setting with a calmer hotel atmosphere.

 - A Quinta da Auga works when the second day is about your body recovering, not adding more streets.